-- Faked deaths.
-In these cases, people try to collect the insurance of a person who’s still alive or in some cases never even existed.
+- Faked deaths: In these cases, people try to collect the insurance of a person who is still alive or never existed.

-- Forgery.
-Forgery occurs when someone who is able to access the policy changes information — most commonly, the name of the beneficiary.
-The only person allowed to do that is the policy owner.
+- Forgery: Forgery occurs when someone who is able to access a certain insurance policy changes information without authorization from the policyholder.
+Changing the name of the beneficiary is the most common form of forgery.
+The only person allowed to change that information is the policyholder.

-- Fake policies.
-Some unscrupulous individuals will claim to be insurance agents and sell fake policies.
-They may claim to work for a national insurer but want you to pay premiums upfront to them directly.
-One tip is to only work with licensed agents.
-You can ask for the license number and check it on your state’s licensing or insurance website.
+- Fake policies: Some individuals may claim to be insurance agents and sell fake policies and even provide you with fake documents and fake bills.
+They may claim to work for a major life insurer but want you to pay premiums upfront and to them directly.
+You can avoid this by only working with licensed agents in established agencies or directly with a life insurance carrier.
+You can ask agents for their operating license number and check it on your state’s licensing or department of insurance website.

 Life insurance fraud and faked deaths

 Numerous faked-death insurance frauds were spun out of the Sept.
-11, 2001, terrorist attacks, as phony insurance claims were filed on behalf of World Trade Center “victims” who were fictitious or were alive because they’d been nowhere near ground zero.
+11, 2001 terrorist attacks on the U.S., as insurance claims were filed on behalf of World Trade Center “victims” who were fictitious or were alive (because they’d been nowhere near Ground Zero when the tragedy occurred).

-What people don’t realize is that insurance companies frequently work with investigators, private detectives and other fraud professionals who are adept at spotting something that doesn’t look right when a claim is made.
-Insurance staffers who work in claims management are trained to sniff out inconsistencies and lies because this sort of claim is worth a lot of money to the insurer.
+Often, fraudsters fail to realize that insurance companies work closely with investigators, private detectives and other fraud professionals who are trained to spot insurance fraud.
+Insurance staffers who work in claims management are trained to analyze claim issues and other inconsistencies.

-Someone other than the policyholder takes control of the insurance policy and changes the beneficiary through “nefarious means,” Tison explains.
-“That’s the bulk of the fraud we see.”
+Supervisory special agent Joshua Tison, of the insurance fraud section of the Pennsylvania Office of Attorney General, says most insurance fraud is committed through forgeries.
+Forgery occurs when someone other than the policyholder takes control of the insurance policy and changes the beneficiary through “nefarious means,” Tison explains.

-In one example from Pennsylvania, authorities accused a funeral director of changing a customer’s life insurance policy to make the funeral home the policy owner and beneficiary.
+In one example of forgery from Pennsylvania, authorities accused a funeral director of changing a customer’s life insurance policy to make the funeral home the policyholder and beneficiary.
 The customer told police she hadn’t authorized any changes.
-The case is still pending.

 Agents implicated in some fraud schemes

 Sometimes, the fraudsters are insurance industry insiders.
-As described earlier, policyholders’ premiums can be diverted, or customers can be steered into pricier policies that aren’t worth the extra cost.
-Or the fraud can be even more elaborate.
+Policyholders’ premiums can be diverted or customers can be steered into pricier policies that don’t fit for their needs.
+In some cases, the fraud can be even more elaborate.

-In Minnesota, court records show that a former life insurance company employee pleaded guilty to stealing more than $1.6 million from her employer by issuing bogus refund checks for actual and phony customers.
+In Minnesota, a former life insurance company employee pleaded guilty to stealing more than $1.6 million from her employer by issuing bogus refund checks for actual and phony customers.
 Federal prosecutors said a friend assisted in the scheme by cashing more than $1.1 million worth of the checks.
-The ex-employee reportedly was sentenced earlier this year to 35 months in prison, and the friend got 27 months.
+The ex-employee reportedly was sentenced to 35 months in prison, and the friend got 27 months.

 Consequences of insurance fraud